Teaching

 Philosophy

 Inspiring students is often the most important and difficult task of any aspiring instructor.
-A good portion of my post-class discussions and office hours involved getting to know my students and their eventual career goals and aspirations.
-This allowed me to bring up topics of discussion that resonated with the students by involving cutting edge research and other relatable developments in the field.
+A significant portion of my post-class discussions and office hours involved getting to know my students and their eventual career goals and aspirations.
+This allowed me to bring up topics that resonated with the students by involving cutting-edge research and other relatable developments in the field.
+Based on my experiences, I have found that nothing cements the theoretical foundations learned in a classroom quite like practical lessons.

 Challenging students can take many different forms depending on the setting.
 For laboratory sessions, students can easily lose themselves in performing the required protocol.
 By quizzing them, I broke through their reverie and forced them to reason out the fundamental science behind each step.
-I remember my inner satisfaction when seeing the comprehension dawn on their faces.
-Pure memorization without application of theoretical concepts does not allow a sufficient grasp of the material.
-For recitations sessions, I presented practice problems designed to test my students in a reasonable, yet atypical fashion.
-My students appreciated my approach as their eventual exams were created with a similar objective.
+I remember my inner satisfaction when seeing comprehension dawn on their faces.
+Pure memorization without the application of theoretical concepts does not allow a sufficient grasp of the material.
+For recitation sessions, I presented practice problems designed to test my students in a reasonable, yet atypical fashion.
+My students appreciated my approach, as their eventual exams were created with a similar objective.
+Striking that balance between challenging students and letting them pursue their scientific curiosity is the cornerstone of how I want to train the next generation of scientists.

 Leading students requires working harder than any other student in the class.
 I constantly reminded myself to view the material from the students’ perspectives and assess what kinds of questions would be asked in my sections.
 Every class is a learning opportunity for both the student and instructor.
 I approached teaching my classes the same way I would make them to show students that it could be done.
 Enthusiasm and dedication from the instructor will likely spread to the students.